Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 -   Animated properties and rich text tags
 -   Changing text at runtime

+### Unika Default Entity Remapping Systems

+When entity references in Unika scripts are loaded from subscenes or when an entity with scripts is instantiated, scripts need to explicitly serialize entity references to a separate buffer so Unity can remap them, and then deserialize the references afterwards.
+The default entity remapping systems will look for enabled `UnikaEntitySerializationController` instances and serialize such entities at the beginning of `InitializationSystemGroup` and deserialize them at the end of `InitializationSystemGroup`.

+## Changes When Enabling LifeFX

+LifeFX is disabled by default with the installers commented out in the bootstrap, because it introduces a partial sync point at the end of `PresentationSystemGroup`.
+This is because VFX Graph updates between `PresentationSystemGroup` and rendering and buffers need to be fully synced with the main thread before that point.

 ## Changes When Enabling GameObjectEntity

 Several additional systems will be added to support binding GameObjects with entities at runtime and synchronizing their transforms.

-## Changes When Using the NetCode Standard Bootstrap
+## Changes When Using the NetCode Standard Injection Bootstrap

-This bootstrap brings all the same changes as the previous bootstrap.
+This bootstrap brings all the same changes as the Unity Transforms Injection bootstrap.
 In addition, you need to replace all static method calls to `ClientServerBootstrap` to instead use the `LatiosClientServerBootstrap` equivalents.

 Features made available include: